studio1902/statamic-peak/docs/docs/features/commands.md

 Peak comes with a growing collection of CLI commands to make tedious recurring tasks easier.

+## Add Collection
+This command creates a new collection and scaffolds out all needed files with some sane default markup containing the various Peak utilities we use.

+Run `php please peak:add-collection` to:

+* Create a collection in `content/collections/{handle}.yaml` with the variables you defined in the CLI.
+* Create a blueprint for collection in `resources/blueprints/collections/pages/{handle}.yaml` containing the page builder fieldset and the SEO tab when your collection has a public route defined.
+* Optionally create an index partial in `resources/views/{handle}/index.antlers.html` with default Peak markup.
+* Optionally set the index template to the entry you chose to mount the collection on.
+* Optionally create a show partial in `resources/views/{handle}/show.antlers.html` with default Peak markup.
+* Optionally add permissions to the `editor` role in `resources/users/roles.yaml`.

+<div class='embed-container'><iframe src='https://www.youtube.com/embed/JWVDvTFDvHA' frameborder='0' allowfullscreen></iframe></div>

 ## Add Page Builder Block
 This command adds a block to the Peak Page Builder and generates the files needed.